Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Preliminaries

 \subsection{Pebbling Game}

 We recall the bijective pebble game introduced by \cite{Hella1989, Hella1993} for WL on graphs.
 This game is often used to show that two graphs $X$ and $Y$ cannot be distinguished by $k$-WL.
 The game is an Ehrenfeucht--Fra\"iss\'e game (c.f., \cite{Ebbinghaus:1994, Libkin}), with two players: Spoiler and Duplicator.
 We begin with $k+1$ pairs of pebbles.
 Prior to the start of the game, each pebble pair $(p_{i}, p_{i}')$ is initially placed either beside the graphs or on a given pair of vertices $v_{i} \mapsto v_{i}'$ (where $v_{i} \in V(X), v_{i}' \in V(Y)$).
 We refer to this initial configuration for $X$ as $\overline{v}$, and this initial configuration for $Y$ as $\overline{v'}$.
-Each round $r$ proceeds as follows. \begin{enumerate} \item Spoiler picks up a pair of pebbles $(p_{i}, p_{i}^{\prime})$. \item We check the winning condition, which will be formalized later. \item Duplicator chooses a bijection $f_{r} : V(X) \to V(Y)$ (we emphasize that the bijection chosen depends on the round- and, implicitly, the pebbling configuration at the start of said round). \item Spoiler places $p_{i}$ on some vertex $v \in V(X)$.
+Each round $r$ proceeds as follows. \begin{enumerate} \item Spoiler picks up a pair of pebbles $(p_{i}, p_{i}^{\prime})$. \item Duplicator chooses a bijection $f_{r} : V(X) \to V(Y)$ (we emphasize that the bijection chosen depends on the round and, implicitly, the pebbling configuration at the start of said round). \item Spoiler places $p_{i}$ on some vertex $v \in V(X)$.
 Then $p_{i}^{\prime}$ is placed on $f(v)$. \end{enumerate}